Mary Miles Minter

 In 1922, Minter was involved in a scandal surrounding the murder of director William Desmond Taylor, for whom she professed her love.
-Although gossip implicated her mother, former actress Charlotte Shelby, as the murderer, Minter's reputation was tarnished, and she gave up her film career in 1923.
+Gossip implicated her mother, former actress Charlotte Shelby, as the murderer, and as a result Minter's reputation was tarnished.
+She gave up her film career in 1923.

 Early life

-Minter was born in Shreveport, Louisiana, the younger of two daughters born to J. Homer Reilly (1877–1958) and Lily Pearl Miles (later known as Broadway actress Charlotte Shelby; 1877–1957).
+Minter was born in Shreveport, Louisiana, the younger of two daughters born to J. Homer Reilly and Lily Pearl Miles (later known as Broadway actress Charlotte Shelby; 1877–1957).
 Her sister was Margaret Reilly, who later became an actress using the name Margaret Shelby.

 Career

 Stage and film career

 At the age of five, she accompanied her sister Margaret on an audition because no babysitter was available.
 She was noticed by the director and given her first part.
 She began her stage career and frequently was employed afterward, widely noted for both her talent and visual appeal.
 To avoid child labor laws while the 10-year-old was appearing in a play in Chicago in 1912, Charlotte Shelby obtained the birth certification of her older sister's deceased daughter from Louisiana, and Juliet became Mary Miles Minter.

 In her screen debut, in which she was billed as Juliet Shelby, she appeared in the 1-reel short film The Nurse (1912).
 Her new stage name was applied, and Minter starred in the role as Viola Drayton, the fairy, in the 5-reel drama The Fairy and the Waif (1915).
+A reviewer in the New York Dramatic Mirror declared: “Mary Miles Minter is the greatest child actress to be seen either on stage or before the camera.
+She is exquisitely fascinating, sympathetically charming, and delightfully childlike and human.”

 Minter's career steadily grew after that.
 She specialized in playing demure young women.
 With her photogenic features, blue eyes, and blonde curls, she emulated and later rivaled Mary Pickford.

 Her first movie for director William Desmond Taylor was Anne of Green Gables (1919).
 It was well-received, and Taylor actively promoted Minter.
 According to Minter, a romantic relationship developed between them.
 However, Minter (who had grown up fatherless) said Taylor had reservations from the outset and later curtailed the romance, citing their 30-year age difference.
 Other people who knew Taylor and Minter said he never reciprocated her feelings.